bubbajoe/bubbajoe.dev/md/projects/dgate.md

 DGate (previously called RKX) is a dynamic module based API Gateway built in Go.
 It is designed to be a facile, fast, and flexible.

-Namespaces - usually represents 1 or more domains.
+Namespaces - one or more domains/certs.
-Routes - which are paths that are triggered when they hit the proxy Services - represents 1 or more URLs (or a module handler) Consumer - these represent some way of recognizing the client.
+Routes - which are paths that are triggered when they hit the proxy Services - one or more URLs (or a module for handling requests) Consumer - these represent some way of recognizing the client.
 Modules - scripts that are ran at runtime in particular functions